ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

 ## Setting an static IP for the main network device (`net0`)

 Do not forget to set up a static IP for the main network device (the `net0` one) of this VM in your router or gateway, ideally following some criteria.
-You can see the MACs, in the VM's `Hardware` view, as the value of the `virtio` parameter on each network device attached to the VM.
+You can see the MACs, in the VM's `Hardware` view, as the value of the `virtio` parameter on each network device attached to the VM:

 ![Network devices attached to the VM](images/g024/pve_node_new_vm_network_devices.webp "Network devices attached to the VM")